 What can we do with the cremated remains?
 Laws for ash scattering in Oregon

-You can scatter cremated remains in a designated memorial scattering garden, on private land (with the landowner’s consent) or on many public and state lands.
-If considering scattering on public or municipal land you should check local zoning ordinance first.
+You can scatter cremated remains in a designated memorial scattering garden, on private land (with the landowner’s consent), or on many public and state lands.
+If considering scattering on public or municipal land you should check the local zoning ordinance first.
 There is, however, no ‘cremains police’ and cremated remains are sterile organic matter so they pose no threat to the environment.
 As long as you use safe scattering techniques, there really should be no concern about scattering ashes into the atmosphere.
-This is the official statement from Oregon Mortuary Board concerning the legalities of scattering ashes in Oregon.
+This is the official statement from the Oregon Mortuary Board concerning the legalities of scattering ashes in Oregon.